dwalleck/darylwalleck.dev/content/post/dotnet-cli.md

 ### Scaffolding

-I'll be honest: I couldn't write a .NET Core Web API Controller from scratch.
+I'll be honest: I can't write a .NET Core Web API Controller from scratch.
 My muscle memory wants me to right click the Controllers directory so I can click the handy `Add -> Controller` link.
-I had considered writing a VS Code snippet to create a skeleton of the class, but I happened upon a [workshop](https://github.com/csharpfritz/aspnetcore-app-workshop) that introduced me to a helpful tool called `dotnet-aspnet-codegenerator`, which provides the same capabilities as the
+I had considered writing a VS Code snippet to create a skeleton of the class, but I happened upon a [workshop](https://github.com/csharpfritz/aspnetcore-app-workshop) that introduced me to the `dotnet-aspnet-codegenerator` global tool which provides the same capabilities as the
 `API Controller with actions, using Entity Framework` option in the new controller wizard.

+{{< figure src="/images/AddControllerEntityFramework.png"
+    alt="Picture of the Add Controller dialog from Visual Studio" >}}

 This tool has a dependency on another NuGet package to run properly, so the first command should be run from the project you are working on.